tue-mps/refnetplusplus/README.md

 ```

 ## Conclusion and Further research
-- We proposed REFNet++, a fusion architecture that performs multitasking and can also operate in a single task mode in the BEV domain, designed to boost the computational efficiency of the camera-radar perception system.
+- We proposed REFNet++, a fusion architecture that performs multitasking and can also operate in a single task mode, designed to boost the computational efficiency of the camera-radar perception system.
 - In line with our research goal and the results demonstrated on the RADIal dataset, our method exhibits excellent trade-off between performance while retaining a comparatively low computing power.
 - Our code can be extended for further analysis, for example to include LiDAR data.
 - We plan to further accelerate this research using other fusion datasets.